lucia-auth/lucia/documentation/content/oauth/start-here/getting-started.remix.md

 ---
 _order: 0
 title: "Getting started"
-description: "Learn about getting started with the OAuth integration for Lucia in SvelteKit"
+description: "Learn about getting started with the OAuth integration for Lucia in Remix"
 ---

 While Lucia doesn't directly support OAuth, we provide an external library that handles OAuth using Lucia.
 This is a server-only module.